My disappearing photos

-With Melbourne’s lockdown droning on and Melburnians still too dangerous to be let out, I decided some form of creativity was needed before my brain gave up the ghost completely.
+With Melbourne’s lockdown droning on, I decided some form of creativity was needed before my brain gave up the ghost completely.

 Some Very Nice Memories.

-Seeing I’m a Melburnian and too dangerous to be let out, I thought I’d go through my old photos to see what was there, and came up with some very nice memories.
+Seeing I’m a Melburnian and considered too potentially germ-ridden to be let out in this pandemic, I thought I’d go through my old photos to see what was there, and came up with some very nice memories.

 Final Thoughts England 2016